 Tim Dietrich provides strategic advice for businesses, financial institutions and governments in a number of areas, including organization and governance and the structuring, negotiation, and closing of corporate and commercial financial transactions.
 Tim continues to advise financial institutions and businesses in situations involving financial distress and to provide a wide array of advice to governments, including utilities matters.

-Tim leads Barley’s Food and Agribusiness Industry practice.
+Tim leads Barley’s Food & Agribusiness Industry Group, and he is also actively involved with the firm’s Senior Living Industry Group.
 During the years 2008 through 2013, Tim served as Barley Snyder’s managing partner and initiated Barley’s process improvement program called Practice Excellence®.
 This firm-wide program focuses on quality, knowledge and service.
 The program also emphasizes efficiency and standardization by applying lean principles to our practice.
 The program began in 2008 and is being led by Practice Excellence® “Champions” of each of our practice groups.

 Tim’s practice involves general corporate counseling and representation in acquisitions and other transactions for both privately and publicly held businesses.
 In some instances, he serves clients in a “general counsel” role, providing representation on general business, corporate and financial matters, while also assisting in the coordination of litigation, regulatory compliance and other matters.
 He has devoted a significant portion of his practice to counseling businesses involved in the development, manufacturing and marketing of medical devices.